 Results for In-slab Earthquakes

 Figure 4 and Figure 5 show the same comparison for in-slab earthquakes.
 The medians predicted using NGA-Sub GMMs are generally similar to those predicted using pre-NGA GMMs for Mw 6 and Mw 7 earthquakes.
-For Mw 8 or greater earthquakes, ZEA06 predicts significantly greater median values at all periods; PSBAH predicts significantly greater medians at short periods up to 0.2 s; MEA17’s predictions are significantly lower between 0.2 and 1.0 s.
+For Mw 8 or greater earthquakes, ZEA06 predicts significantly greater median values at all periods; PSHAB predicts significantly greater medians at short periods up to 0.2 s; MEA17’s predictions are significantly lower between 0.2 and 1.0 s.